 When our lives are so busy and we struggle to juggle responsibilities, one of the worst consequences we have to deal with is stress.
 Stress about things we have to do, stress about not having enough time, stress about everything.
 And when we start to stress, it can be hard to stop our minds from going into overdrive.
 Not only does tension have adverse effects on our quality of life, but it can also negatively impact our health and relationships.

 While vigorous exercise is great for using up excess adrenaline (as well as turning off fight or flight responses), even something slower like yoga or a long walk can make us feel ten times better.
 Moving our bodies grounds us in the present and floods our system with endorphins that make us feel great!
-It also helps us to sleep better, something that also assists in stress reduction.
+It also helps us to sleep better, which assists in stress reduction.

 Sleep is important for a range of physical functions, but did you know that sleeping well also reduces stress and anxiety?
 When you don’t get enough sleep your body operates as though it is in survival mode, turning every situation into life or death.

-Watch what you consume
+3. Watch what you eat

 When we eat a lot of processed food or our gut biome is disrupted, our serotonin production is inhibited.
 We can counteract these problems by consuming unprocessed fruits, vegetables and whole grains.
-We can also consume food, drink and supplements that help keep us calm.
-Drinks like chamomile tea, foods with zinc and even leafy green vegetables have all been proven to lower stress levels.
+It’s also important to have food, drink and supplements that help keep us calm.
+For instance, rite’s CALM gummies contain stress-relieving ingredients and vitamins for anxiety such as E and B6.
+In addition, drinks like chamomile tea, foods with zinc and even green leafy vegetables have all been proven to lower stress levels.

 Stress predominantly occurs when our minds cannot stop thinking or receiving information.
-Some ways to minimise this influx of info are by controlling how much information and sensations you have access to at any one time.
+You can minimise this influx of info by controlling how much information and sensation you have access to at any one time.
 Putting away your phone when you’re doing other things, only looking at social media for short periods and managing noise levels are all ways you can minimise stimulation and relieve anxiety and stress.

-If you have tried some or all of these tips and are looking for an extra stress reliever, supplements like Rite Calm Gummies are a great way to naturally encourage peace of mind and better sleep on those days when you’re under the pump.
+If you have tried some or all of these tips and are looking for an extra stress reliever, supplements like rite Calm Gummies are a great way to naturally encourage peace of mind and better sleep on those days when you’re under the pump.
 In such a busy and stressful world, you need all the help you can get to live the calm and happy life you deserve.